XA23572/Team_3_Captsone_Hospital_Readmissions/README.md

    This aims to uncover specific reasons for readmissions, supporting targeted interventions, better discharge planning, and enhanced patient care coordination.

+## Key Differentiators of Our Hospital Readmission Prediction Model

+1) Integration of Clinical Notes with Structured Data Unlike many existing models that rely solely on structured data, our product incorporates unstructured data such as clinical notes.
+2) Prediction of Readmission Reasons
+While most products focus on binary readmission prediction (yes/no), your model goes further by predicting specific readmission reasons through multi-label classification.
+This added layer of granularity provides actionable insights for healthcare providers to address underlying causes.

 ## Dataset: